briankoser/sfc-listeners-guide/episodes/0123-the-terror-by-dan-simmons-comes-to-amc-and-other-news.md

   - For It or Against It
   - Ben and Matt switch seats
 prophecy:
-  - {"host": "Matt", "prediction": "<i class="work-title">Super Clyde</i> with Rupert Grint will get a full first season", "veracity": false, "comments": ""}
+  - {"host": "Matt", "prediction": "<i class='work-title'>Super Clyde</i> with Rupert Grint will get a full first season", "veracity": false, "comments": ""}
-  - {"host": "Ben", "prediction": "<i class="work-title">Super Clyde</i> with Rupert Grint will not get 6 episodes", "veracity": true, "comments": ""}
+  - {"host": "Ben", "prediction": "<i class='work-title'>Super Clyde</i> with Rupert Grint will not get 6 episodes", "veracity": true, "comments": ""}
   - {"host": "Ben", "prediction": "There will not be a Ewan MacGregor Obi-Wan prequel because Disney wants to distance itself from the prequels", "veracity": true, "comments": "Could still happen"}
 future_episodes:
   - Marriage Advice for Matt